henry-oberholtzer/cpp-learning/ch4/notes.md

 If an unsigned value is out of range, it is divided by one greater than the largest number of the type.

 If 280 is stored in a 1byte int, it will only store the remainder after division by 256, so 24.

+### Controversy

+Easy to overflow the bottom of unsigned because most values stored are closer to zero

+# Best Practice

+Little consensus, better to be correct than fast and fail at compile rather than runtime, reccomended avoiding fast/least in favor of fixed width.

+- Prefer `int` when size doesn't matter, eg. the number fits in a 2byte signed integer
+- Covers most cases
+- Prefer std::int#\_t when storing a quantity with a guaranteed range
+- Prefer std::uint#\_t when doing bit manipulation or needing defined wrap-around behavior

+Avoid

+- short and long, use fixed width instead
+- Unsigned for holding quantities
+- 8bit fixed-width
+- Fast and least fixed-width
+- Compiple specific fixed-width integers